peristron/LI_poster/README.md

 learning.

 Arabic-source material is labelled as a modern Latin rendering from Arabic.
 Itmust not be labelled as original Latin.

+Reading an Arabic generation result

+In One required source language mode, successful candidates are appendedto the bottom of Staged AI Candidates.
+The staged count therefore riseseven when the first visible rows remain older Latin, Greek, or Chinesecandidates.

+Check these columns together:

+Field

+How to interpret it

+source_language

+Must say Arabic for the required-language request

+latin_kind

+Should identify the Latin as a modern rendering from Arabic

+source_period

+Should be compatible with the named author and work

+source_confidence

+low or unverified requires especially cautious review

+review_status

+caution requires an explicit override; reject cannot enter the library

+attribution

+Must identify a source that can be checked independently

+source_text

+Should preserve enough original-language evidence for comparison

+[!CAUTION]A plausible Latin sentence paired with source_language = Arabic may stillbe misattributed, paraphrased too freely, or derived from a later Europeanmaxim.
+The local validator can enforce metadata consistency; it cannot provetextual transmission or historical provenance.

 Replacement behavior